rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 contain 2, but E does not contain 3 and F does not contain 1.
 As before, there is no distinct order (i.e. inside vs. outside) between those two sets.

-Note that sets E and F are said to **overlap** each other, which is visible via the **crossing borders**.
-That is, both sets have elements in common (they would otherwise be disjoint) and elements that the other set does not have (one set would otherwise be a subset of the other).
+Note that sets E and F are said to **overlap** each other, noticeable via the **crossing borders**.
+That is, both sets have elements in common (they would otherwise be disjoint) and elements that the other set does not have (they would otherwise be related).
 As such, overlapping sets represent a third type of relationship between sets.

-Note that, even though A is distinct from B, and that B distinct is from C, the borders of those sets do not cross each other.
+Note that, even though A is distinct from B, and that B is distinct from C, the borders of these sets do not cross each other.

 <!-- ======================================================================= -->
 ## E(), set-of-elements